smartfile/django-session-jwt/README.rst

             ...
         ],

+        # You can also populate the JWT fields by configuring your own callable.
+The
+        # callable should return a dictionary.
+        'CALLABLE': 'some.module.with.a.function',

         # KEY can also be a tuple in order to specify public and private keys.
         'KEY': 'string value or path to PEM key file',